AliCanlier1/MedicineBuddy/Flutter/README.md

 Patients are notified according to the hours they add.
 If the patient does not receive the notification, the same notification goes to the patient's buddys.

-### Buddy Screen
+### Buddy and Doctor Screen
 <img src="https://github.com/AliCanlier1/MedicineBuddy/assets/114236364/a08ebe06-bda9-4a17-9e89-defba84a4cbf" width="250" height="450">

-Buddy can go to the patient screen to add patients, search and review the status of their current patients.
+Buddies and doctors can go to the patient screen to add patients, search and review the status of their current patients.